- Visiting Chesapeake?

 STEP 1: ZONING APPROVAL

 The Code Compliance Inspector will review and approve your survey site plan.
 The location of your deck must be shown on the site plan.
-Upon the approval of site plan, the Code Compliance Inspector will process an automated application for the next step.
+Upon approval of the site plan, the Code Compliance Inspector will process an application for the next step.

 STEP 2: BUILDING PLAN APPROVAL AND REQUIREMENTS